Memory paging: Main memory the same size as virtual memory

 A computer with true n-bit addressing may have 2^{n} addressable units of RAM installed.
 An example is a 32-bit x86 processor with 4 GB and without Physical Address Extension (PAE).
 In this case, the processor is able to address all the RAM installed and no more.

-However, even in this case, paging can be used to create a virtual memory of over 4 GB.
+However, even in this case, paging can be used to support more virtual memory than physical memory.
 For instance, many programs may be running concurrently.
-Together, they may require more than 4 GB, but not all of it will have to be in RAM at once.
+Together, they may require more physical memory than can be installed on the system, but not all of it will have to be in RAM at once.
 A paging system makes efficient decisions on which memory to relegate to secondary storage, leading to the best use of the installed RAM.

-Although the processor in this example cannot address RAM beyond 4 GB, the operating system may provide services to programs that envision a larger memory, such as files that can grow beyond the limit of installed RAM.
-The operating system lets a program manipulate data in the file arbitrarily, using paging to bring parts of the file into RAM when necessary.
+In addition the operating system may provide services to programs that envision a larger memory, such as files that can grow beyond the limit of installed RAM.

+Not all of the file can be concurrently mapped into the address space of a process, but the operating system might allow regions of the file to be mapped into the address space, and unmapped if another region needs to be mapped in.